Skip to content

 Mpox was first discovered in 1958 in a Belgian lab investigating zoonotic diseases, and the first case in humans was diagnosed over 40 years ago in the Democratic Republic of Congo (DRC).

-Since 2022, when the World Health Organisation (WHO) first declared mpox a Public Health Emergency of International Concern (PHEIC), mpox cases have increased across 15 African countries.
+Since 2022, when the World Health Organization (WHO) first declared mpox a Public Health Emergency of International Concern (PHEIC), mpox cases have increased across 15 African countries.

 As of August 2024: